Federated Progressive Sparsification (Purge, Merge, Tune)+: Background and Related Work

+\paragraph{Model Pruning for Centralized Training.} Neural networks require significant memory and computation resources during training and inference.
+To this end, a large variety of model pruning techniques (i.e., techniques to remove neural network parameters that are not useful) have been proposed to improve model generalization and resource utilization~\cite{hoefler2021sparsity}.
+A simple and popular approach is to prune weights with smaller magnitudes at the end of the training~\cite{han2015deep} and with subsequent fine-tuning~\cite{han2015learning}.
+Further improvements include iteratively pruning or removing weights during training with increased pruning percentage at each iteration~\cite{han2015deep,frankle2018lottery,ZhuG18PruneOrNotPrune} and allowing resurrection of the pruned weights~\cite{lin2019dynamic,han2016dsd}.
+In this work, our sparsification scheme prunes weights at each federation round without resurrection, gradually increasing the number (percentage, sparsification rate) of pruned weights at each round.

+Other approaches like SNIP~\cite{lee2018snip} and GraSP~\cite{wang2019picking} prune right after model initialization by exploiting gradient information.
+Both approaches construct a fixed sparse structure prior to the beginning of model training.
+Here, we focus on unstructured weight pruning, i.e., we prune at the level of single weight, and maintain a binary mask of the same size as model parameters to deactivate model weights during training and inference.
+Techniques such as structured pruning~\cite{liu2018rethinking,li2016pruning} that are more friendly with current hardware can also be used.

-\textbf{Federated Model Pruning.} In federated learning, sparsification has been investigated primarily in the context of enhancing privacy guarantees using gradient sparsification ~\cite{DBLP:conf/ijcai/HuGG21} and mitigating model poisoning attacks by pruning the top-k model-updates in conjunction with gradient clipping~\cite{panda2021sparsefed}.
-A recent study~\cite{mitra2021linear} has also analyzed the convergence rate guarantees of pseudo-gradient sparsification on client and server for federated environments with full-client participation.
-In contrast, we focus on sparsifying models and not the model updates.
-Some recent work has explored federated model pruning.
-PruneFL~\cite{jiang2020model} and FedDST~\cite{bibikar2021federated} investigate dynamic model pruning.
-PruneFL follows a model regrowing approach that periodically (every couple of rounds) readjusts the sparsification mask, while FedDST follows a dynamic schedule that enables client model regrowth and periodic mask readjustment by simultaneously enforcing a fixed sparsity budget throughout federated training.
-Our FedSparsify strategy follows progressive cycles of pruning and fine tuning.
+\paragraph{Model Pruning for Federated Training.} \cite{DBLP:conf/ijcai/HuGG21,hu2022federated,ergun2021sparsified} have investigated gradient sparsification to enhance privacy guarantees and reduce communication overheads but not model sparsification.
+Analogously,~\cite{panda2022sparsefed} investigated gradient pruning to mitigate model poisoning attacks. \cite{melas2022intrinsic,reisizadeh2020fedpaq,malekijoo2021fedzip} explored gradient compression and quantization for communication cost reduction.~\cite{mitra2021linear} analyzed the convergence rate guarantees of pseudo-gradient sparsification on client and server in environments with full-client participation.
+For most of these works the primary focus is on faster convergence and communication cost reduction by pruning or quantizing gradients.
+In contrast, our aim is to learn highly sparse and highly accurate models for faster inference.
+Other works, PruneFL~\cite{jiang2022model} and FedDST~\cite{bibikar2022federated}, investigate dynamic model pruning.
+PruneFL starts with a pruned model and readjusts the sparsification mask by allowing periodic model regrow.
+FedDST trains with a fixed sparsity budget throughout training and follows a dynamic pruning schedule, allowing regrowing of pruned parameters.
+Our \textit{FedSparsify} strategy follows iterative cycles of pruning and fine-tuning, with gradually increasing sparsity.